-To develop creative expression through experimentation with various materials and processes, such as bookbinding, block printing, weaving, wood carving, stitchery, leathercraft; helpful to students interested in occupational therapy, camp work, teaching, and homemaking.
+A course to develop creative expression through experimentation with various materials and processes such as bookbinding, block printing, weaving, wood carving, stitchery, leathercraft; helpful to students interested in occupational therapy, camp work, teaching, and homemaking.
 Minimum cost of materials, \$7.
+Not offered in 1955-56.]

 211. HANDICRAFTS AROUND THE WORLD.
-Fall.
+Spring.
 Credit one hour.
 Open to sophomores.
 Mrs. ERWAY.

-F 2.
+F 9.
 Room 317.